 From inception, Phi Psi Omega has received numerous accolades, and has made many contributions to the communities she serves.
 At Regional Conferences, the chapter has won awards for Outstanding Interest Group, Outstanding Basileus, Outstanding Newsletter and Outstanding Chapter.

 In 2002, the chapter’s signature fundraiser, the Jazz Brunch and Silent Auction was born.
 The Jazz Brunch events have merited great success, enabling the chapter to contribute nearly $55,000 to such organizations as the National Underground Railroad Freedom Center, Lincoln Heights HealthCare Connection, Bethany House Services, Sisters Network and IV-CHARIS.
 There are rooms at the new Lincoln Heights Health Center that bare the name “Phi Psi Omega” because they were completely furnished with medical equipment from the chapter’s contributions.

-Phi Psi Omega has grown during its brief history from 34 determined, hard-working Sorors to her membership to over 170 in 2019.
-Phi Psi Omega’s strong presence in the community has been attributed to its leadership through the members who have served as Chapter President: Kim Saxon, Chiquita White, Felicia Miller, Viveca Fairbanks-Henderson, Robin Frazier, Wiona Berry, Tammy Richardson, Pamela Williams Dyle and Latonya Denson in addition to the commitment and hard work of all Phi Psi Omega Members.
+Phi Psi Omega has grown during its brief history from 34 determined, hard-working Sorors to her membership to over 206 in 2021.
+Phi Psi Omega’s strong presence in the community has been attributed to its leadership through the members who have served as Chapter President: Kim Saxon, Chiquita White, Felicia Miller, Viveca Fairbanks-Henderson, Robin Frazier, Wiona Berry, Tammy Richardson, Pamela Williams Dyle, Latonya Denson and Tracy Turney Smith in addition to the commitment and hard work of all Phi Psi Omega Members.